Delicious warm maple pull-apart bread, filled with homemade maple butter (don’t worry, it’s super easy to make!)

 - Meanwhile, preheat your oven to 350° F.

 - When dough is ready to bake, if desired, sprinkle top with maple sugar or a bit of regular sugar.
+Place loaf pan on top of a baking sheet (to catch any bubble-overs).
 Bake for 30 minutes, then rotate the pan front to back.
 You may also wish to loosely cover the top with foil if it is brown enough already.
 Continue baking another 10-15 minutes, until it reaches a temperature of at least 195° F.

 - Allow to cool in the pan until warm, then remove.
 Warm a few tablespoons of maple butter and drizzle over the top.